URSec/Randezvous/README.md

   serial port after plugging in the board.
 - We use GNU Screen to receive program output from the board's serial port, so `screen` of an appropriate version must be found in `PATH`.
-  If you use GNU
-  Screen, please avoid naming your sessions to `Randezvous-ttyACM0`; this is the session name we use.
 - We use GDB to debug ELF binaries and have debugging support included in our scripts.
   If you would like to use our script for debugging, make sure either